Bartesto/cusum/README.md

 # cusum

+Includes work on:

-Work on: extraction of bands and creation of indices from Landsat image, cloud QA, creation of seasonal model and plotting cusum charts
+1. extraction of bands and creation of indices from Landsat images.
+2. cloud QA.
+3. creation of seasonal models.
+4. plotting cusum charts.

+The scripts in this repo require access to Landsat datasets not held here due to their size.
+These are downloaded, suncorrected Landsat data (L7 or L8) in date folders (format YYYYMMDD).